danfuzz/samizdat/doc/samizdat-0/library-map.md

 Reduces a map to a single value, given a base value and a reducer function, operating in key order.
-The given function is called on each map binding, with three arguments: the last (or base) reduction result, a key from the map, and its associated value.
-The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final binding.
+The given function is called on each mapping, with three arguments: the last (or base) reduction result, a key from the map, and its associated value.
+The function result becomes the reduction result, which is passed to the next call of `function` or becomes the return value of the call to this function if it was the call for the final mapping.

 Similar to `argsReduce`, if the function returns void, then the previously-returned non-void value (or `base` value if there has